phaserjs/phaser/README.md

 * Body.customSeparateCallback allows you to set your own callback when two Bodies need to separate rather than using the built-in method.
 * Body.collideCallback allows you to set a callback that is fired whenever the Body is hit on any of its active faces.
 * Body.allowCollision has been renamed to Body.checkCollision.
+* Body.rebound is a boolean that controls if a body will exchange velocity on collision.
+Set to false to allow it to be 'pushed' (see new examples).

 New features: